Justin Bieber Smoking Next to 15-Year-Old Brother at Coachella Sparks Fan Concern

 They added, “As Justin forges his own way forward, these unnecessary stories and inaccurate assumptions will continue.
 But, they won’t deter him from staying committed to following the right path.”

-Bieber and his supermodel wife have reportedly been having issues.
-They share a son, Jack Blues Bieber, who is 7 months old.
+Bieber and his supermodel wife share a son, Jack Blues Bieber, who is 7 months old.